openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 This command writes the following files in the current directory:

--  ``pn-buildlist``: A list of recipes/targets involved in building recipename.
-"Involved" here means that at least one task from the recipe needs to run when building recipename from scratch.
+-  ``pn-buildlist``: A list of recipes/targets involved in building `recipename`.
+"Involved" here means that at least one task from the recipe needs to run when building `recipename` from scratch.
 Targets that are in
    :term:`ASSUME_PROVIDED`
    are not listed.